Elieshi Lema: Reception

 In her 2013 scholarly article in a French scientific journal, Flavia Aiello Traoré highlighted the interplay between literature, education, and culture, stating that Lema's work has significantly contributed to Tanzania's literary and educational landscape.
 According to the study, the context of children's literature in Tanzania is closely tied to public education and the promotion of Swahili as the national language.
 Swahili was introduced as the medium of instruction after independence, but challenges remain in its consistent application across all educational levels.
-From the 1990s onward, initiatives like the "Children’s Book Project" improved literacy rates and supported local publishing.
+From the 1990s onwards, initiatives like the "Children’s Book Project" improved literacy rates and supported local publishing.
 Despite progress, Tanzania's children's literature sector faces obstacles such as limited resources, underdeveloped markets, and inconsistencies in educational quality.

 As the founder of her own publishing house, E&D Limited, her works have aimed to support public education while nurturing children's curiosity, identity, and self-esteem.
 Further, she often addresses important themes such as cultural traditions, children's rights, education, and gender equality.
 Lema's storytelling also has incorporated Tanzanian oral traditions and realistic character portrayals to engage young readers.